AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 >
 >This topic explains how to use the command line to install extensions you purchase from the Commerce Marketplace.
 You can use the same procedure to install _any_ extension; all you need is the extension's [Composer](https://glossary.magento.com/composer) name and version.
 To find it, open the extension's `composer.json` file and note the values for `"name"` and `"version"`.

-Prior to installation, you may want to:
+Before installation, you may want to:

 1. Back up your database.
 1. Enable maintenance mode: